1. Home

 My electric bill is $290/mo

-If you've done any research into going solar, you likely know that solar panel systems can be relatively expensive.
-So, you might be wondering how investing in a solar panel system will actually help you save money.
+If you've looked into going solar, you likely know solar panel systems can be relatively expensive.
+So, you might wonder how investing in a solar panel system will help you save money.

-Essentially, the idea is that the power you get from your solar panels replaces the power that you'd need to buy from your utility, and when you break down the monthly cost of your solar panels and compare that to how much power they produce, the cost per kWh for electricity from your solar panels is lower than electricity from your utility.
+Essentially, the power you get from your home solar panels replaces some or all of the power you buy from your electricity provider.
+When you break down the monthly cost of your solar panels and compare that to how much power they produce, the cost per kWh for electricity from your solar panels is often lower than that offered by your electric utility.

-The way you can calculate those savings depends on whether you get your solar panels through a loan, or by paying cash upfront.
+How you calculate those savings depends on whether you get your solar panels through a loan or by paying upfront.
+Understanding your financing options is an important step of going solar with Palmetto or any other company.

-At first glance, it might seem like you would be paying more if you invest in solar panels, because you are still on the hook for an electric bill in addition to a monthly payment toward your solar panel loan.
+At first glance, it might seem like you would be paying more if you invest in solar panels, because you still have an electric bill in addition to a monthly payment toward your solar panel loan.

-While it’s true that you will have a second bill when going solar with a loan, the amount of electricity you can produce with your solar panels should help offset your electricity bill significantly, so that the combined cost is less than your original non-solar electricity bill on its own.
+While it’s true you will have a second bill when going solar with a loan, the amount of electricity you produce with your solar panels should offset your electricity bill significantly.
+The combined cost should be less than your original non-solar electricity bill on its own.

 Essentially, you have to look at the payment toward your solar panel system as an electricity payment.
 You can then compare how much you are paying for electricity from your utility company with what you spend each month paying off your solar system.